Atufa-Ifrah/All_Analysis_Projects/README.md

 Designed for ease of use and interactive exploration, the dashboard enables users to filter data by month, occasion, and day of the week.
 It helps identify sales trends, top-performing products, and high-revenue cities—supporting data-driven decisions for marketing, inventory, and delivery operations.
 This Excel-based solution is ideal for teams looking for quick insights.

+** Tech Stack:**

+List of key technologies used to build the dashboard:

+Microsoft Excel – Core tool for data analysis and dashboard creation

+Power Query Editor - For Data Cleaning & Transformation

+Pivot Tables – For summarizing and aggregating data dynamically

+Pivot Charts – To visualize trends and comparisons across multiple dimensions

+Slicers & Timeline Filters – For interactive filtering by date, occasion, and more

+Conditional Formatting – To highlight key values and trends

 ![Sales Analysis Dashboard](https://github.com/Atufa-Ifrah/All_Analysis_Projects/blob/main/FnP%20Sales%20Analysis/Sales%20Analysis%20Dashboard.png)